rabbitmq/rabbitmq-dotnet-client/README.md

 ## Supported Platforms and .NET Releases

-The client requires .NET 4.5 or later and as of `4.0.0`, supports and primarily targets .NET Core.
+`4.x` and `5.x` versions of the library require .NET 4.5.1 or later or .NET Core.
+For .NET Core users, 2.0 is the minimum supported version for `5.x` series.

 `3.6.x` releases support Linux and OS X on [Mono](http://www.mono-project.com/).